raspberrypilearning/knowledge-quiz-test/README.md

 [Image of desktop vs mobile]

-#### Examples for answer content

-##### Text
+#### Text
 ![Text answer](readmeImages/TextAnswer.png)

 Text is the simplest type of answer, and is guaranteed to look good on desktop and mobile.

-##### Scratch blocks
+#### Scratch blocks
 ![Scratch answer](readmeImages/ScratchAnswer.png)

 Scratch blocks can be used in question answers, but will look best when you follow these guidelines

-- Scratch blocks which are too tall will cause scrolling issues meaning the user cannot compare the answer to the question.
+- Don't make your Scratch blocks too tall.
+  - This makes it harder for the user to compare the answer to the question, as they will have to scroll down to see the answers.
-- Scratch blocks which are too wide will cause the quiz area to scroll horizontally, meaning it will be more difficult for the user to read the answer options.
+- Don't make your Scratch blocks too wide.
+  - This makes it harder to read the answers as the user will have to scroll horizontally.

-##### Other
+#### Other
 [Images of other buttons]

 ### Areas around the quiz